 “Learner will understand how to program in R.” Starts with an active verb, but doesn’t define the level of learning, and the subject of learning is still too vague for assessment.

 “Learner will write one-page read-filter-summarize-print data analysis scripts for tabular data using R and R Studio.”
 Starts with an active verb, defines the level of learning, and provides context to ensure that outcomes can be assessed.

 Baume’s guide to writing and using good learning outcomes [Baume2009] is a good longer discussion of these issues.

-Working in pairs or small groups, create a five-point profile that describes one of your typical learners.
+Working in pairs or small groups, create a five-point persona that describes one of your typical learners.

 Write one more learning objectives for something you currently teach or plan to teach.
 Working with a partner, critique and improve the objectives.